rylev/DMG-01/book/src/architecture_overview.md

 * A gamepad that the player uses to interact with the game through pushing various buttons.

 We'll discuss how the CPU can interface with this hardware much later in the book.

+> **Learn More**
+>
+> If you're interested in learning more about how computers work all the way down to the electrical level, I suggest watching Ben Eater's series on [making an 8-bit Breadboard Computer](https://www.youtube.com/user/eaterbc).
+Ben does an absolutely wonderful job of explaining how CPUs, RAM, ROM and even I/O devices are built from the ground up!

 Now that we have a small overview of the pieces we'll be talking about, let's take a closer look at the CPU!